-What is one of the biggest expenses in owning an RV, other than fueling it up?
-Maintenance!
-When things go wrong, you have to call someone to fix it!
-And that usually can involve some significant expense!
 Do you know that eighty percent of the things that break in an RV are easy to fix?
-An RV tech course could give you the skills to take care of these recurring issues, on your own, saving you time and money!
+An RV tech course could give you the skills to take care of these recurring issues on your own, saving you time and money!

 I learned about an RV tech course that would help me do that.
 I discovered this class in 2013.
 I thought about it for a while and put off going until I was having a few more minor RV issues that were continually popping up.
 When I asked fellow RVers, I would get ten different answers on how to solve my problems.
-What that told me was nobody was sure, they were just expressing an opinion.
+What that told me was nobody was sure; they were just expressing an opinion.

 So, the final straw was when I was having battery/converter issues that I was unsure of how I could fix.
 One of the topics in the RV tech course was RV electrical systems.
-Now I know about residential electrical, but RV’s have three electrical systems that all have to work together, so I was not really sure where to start.
+Now I know about residential electrical, but RV’s have three electrical systems that all have to work together, so I was not sure where to start.

 So, after seven months of putting off making a decision, I finally decided to take the five-day hands-on RV training class.
 So I packed up my RV and drove from Florida to South Georgia to join others at an RV park where the class was being held.
 I had several choices of places to go, but I wanted to attend the class as soon as possible, so I attended the class at the South Georgia location.

 The class focused on understanding the systems in an RV.
-They were all centered around teaching me how to fix eighty percent of the problems in RV’s that are easy to access, and easy to fix on my own.
+They were all centered around teaching me how to fix eighty percent of the problems in RVs that are easy to access and easy to fix on my own.

 RV Repair Training

-This is an extensive hands-on RV training course where you can gain the knowledge and confidence to save yourself money by doing your own repairs.
-Terry Cooper, the Texas RV Professor, has been teaching in-depth coursework on RV’s for many years.
 He has a delightful teaching style that ensures his students leave the RV tech course with a clear understanding of the inner workings of an RV!
-He teaches in such a way that allows your new found confidence the ability to solve your RV issues when they arise, without having to wait for someone else to fix them for you!
+He teaches in such a way that allows your newfound confidence and the ability to solve your RV issues when they arise, without having to wait for someone else to fix them for you!

 RV Maintenance Technician

 If you are a work camper and want to build your work camping desirability to campground employers, there is no better way to go!
 If campground owners know you have RV technical skills, that makes you more valuable than other folks who may not have these credentials.
-Why?
-Well, if you can offer assistance to RVers that stay at a park you are work camping at, and they have technical issues that you can make suggestions to help them with, then that just created more value for that RV park.

-When you can solve guests electrical, mechanical, and systems issues, they will always be more loyal to the RV parks people like you are working at because they know they can get help if they need it.
+When you can solve guests’ electrical, mechanical, and systems issues, they will always be more loyal to the RV parks people like you are working at because they know they can get help if they need it.
 RV park owners know this, and they are now looking for folks with these RV technician skills.

 RV Technician Jobs